opst/knitfab-docs/01.getting-started/getting-started.en.md

 Accuracy: 0.95985
 ```

-Tutorial 3: Exploring Lineage
+Tutorial 3: Overview
 ---------------

-Finally, let's examine the lineage generated by the experiments so far.
+Finally, let's examine whole of the lineage and the pipeline made with the experiments so far.

+### Lineage

 You can investigate the entire lineage related to a Data using the following command.